blomstertj/root/Projects/Bulk Add DNS Servers with Prime/README.md

 ### BACKGROUND
-Adding DNS servers to multiple devices can be a long process especially if you have hundreds of network devices.
+Adding DNS servers to multiple devices can be a long process if you have hundreds of network devices.
 Using Cisco Prime you can deploy any type of configuration to many devices quickly.

 ### HOW IT WORKS
 One DNS server is required.